bbc/psammead/packages/utilities/psammead-assets/README.md

 ## Media Icons SVGs

 Media icons is an object containing styled SVG icons for video, audio, photogallery, guidance and clock.
 Media icons are sized to work well alongside specific text with typography group `GEL Minion`.
-They are used in `psammead-media-indicator` component.
+They are used in `psammead-media-indicator`, `psammead-media-player` and radio schedules components.

 ### Usage